amazon-archives/aws-mobile-appsync-events-starter-android/README.md

 3. Inside Android Studio, choose the menu `Tools > Android > Sync Project with Gradle Files` to ensure gradle is up to date and wait until this completes.

-4. From the homepage of your GraphQL API (you can click the name you entered in the left hand navigation) wait until the progress bar at the top has completed deploying your resources.
+4. Wait until the progress bar at the top has completed deploying your resources.
+Then from the integration page of your GraphQL API (you can click the name you entered in the left hand navigation).

-	On this same page, the `API Details` box at the top of the page will contain the `API URL` and `API Key` that you will paste into the `Constants.java` file.
+On this same page, select `Android` at the bottom to download your `awsconfiguration.json` configuration file by clicking the **Download Config** button.
+Replace the `awsconfiguration.json` file in the `src/main/res/raw` folder of your app with the file you just downloaded.

 ## Application walkthrough